 The biggest pitfall that companies face today when hiring a new employee: Expecting One hire to change the entire marketing department.

 The evidence is in the job descriptions that are posted online.
 Take a few moments on Indeed and read through marketing positions that companies are trying to fill.
-The expectations communicated to potential applicants is daunting and most likely scares away most applicants who feel they are inadequate.
+The expectations communicated to potential applicants are daunting and most likely scare away most applicants who feel they are inadequate.

 Here are 3 steps to making your hire of an internal marketing employee effective.

 - Create a list of Hard Skills

 - Review corporate initiative for the next 12 months

 - Compare the corporate initiative list to the Hard Skills requirements.